Eye to the Telescope

 Eye to the Telescope is the debut studio album by Scottish singer-songwriter KT Tunstall, originally released on 13 December 2004 and re-released 10 January 2005 by Relentless Records.
 On 19 July 2005, it was nominated for the 2005 Mercury Music Prize in the United Kingdom.
 Tunstall promoted the album in the United States and Canada in December 2005.
 The album was released on 7 February 2006 in the US.
-Also, a special CD/DVD edition of the album was released in September 2006 in the United States, along with a different cover and a bonus track.
+A special CD/DVD edition of the album was released in September 2006 in the United States, along with a different cover and a bonus track.

 The album was a strong seller worldwide, selling over five million copies internationally, and became the 51st best-selling album of the 2000s decade in the United Kingdom.
 It spawned five singles – "Black Horse and the Cherry Tree", "Other Side of the World", "Suddenly I See", "Under the Weather" and "Another Place to Fall", all of which achieved considerable commercial success in 2005 and 2006.

+A 20th Anniversary (Stargazer) Edition was released on 31st October 2025 as a 2LP vinyl edition (on blue and pink vinyl), 2CD edition, 4CD edition and combined vinyl and CD versions.
+The vinyl and 2CD versions have the original album on one disc and a Stargazer EP plus live tracks recorded at the BBC on the second disc.
+The Stargazer EP consists of three tracks recorded as part of the original recording sessions, including the title track 'Eye To the Telescope'.